jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Nature is a street fight for the polar bear, martial artists, and you.
 For every creatire on Earth, evolution is the only teacher you need.

 If we could teach evolution to polar bears, they'd have an easier time adapting to the times.
 When fighters did embrace evolution, they had a much easier time improving.
-When we all embrace evolution in our politics, we'll have the freedom of mind to mix and match ideologies to overcome any economic problem.
+When we embrace evolution in our politics, we'll have the freedom of mind to mix and match ideologies to overcome any economic problem.
 Be it a dreadful morning commute, rising climate change, or debilitating government bureaucracy.
 This new philosophy might be called mixed-ideological politics.

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
 The constant storytelling of Twitter feeds, cable news, dinner table arguments is persuasive and hard to get away from.
 To see above today's political noise and salesmanship requires a solid understanding of storytelling.
 Once you got that, you'll avoid being sucked into the false security of ideological echo chambers.

 Once you're protected from ideological storytelling, you can adopt mixed-ideological politics.
 After reading this book, you'll be as powerful in your politics as a mixed-martial artist is in a fight.

-Maybe then, we'll fix our problems fast enough, so the polar bears won't need to learn evolution to cure their pain.

 ## Echo Chambers Are Needed, Until They're Not